StadGent/fractal_styleguide_gent-base/components/41-organisms/banner/README.md

 ## When to use this component

 Use the image component to present a full-width image banner on a page.
+The banner is a simple image shown in the aspect ratio of the image itself (so not 8:5 by default) with a max-width of the maximum grid container size, set in the `$bp-container` variable, or the viewport width (for smaller screens).

 ## How it works